open-forcefield-group/minimal-mistakes/funding.md

 layout: single
 permalink: /funding/
 title: "Funding Sources"
-excerpt: "An open source, open science, and open data approach to better biomolecular forcefields"
+excerpt: "An open source, open science, and open data approach to better biomolecular force fields"
 ---

-The Open Forcefield Group is seeking to develop a public-private partnership to cultivate stable funding from federal sources and industry partners to support iterative and sustainable biomolecular forcefield development.
+The Open Force Field Group is seeking to develop a public-private partnership to cultivate stable funding from federal sources and industry partners to support iterative and sustainable biomolecular force field development.

 ---